-All clergy new to the Diocese, whether licensed or canonically resident, will be invited to attend an orientation session at Camp Allen immediately prior to the annual Clergy Conference.
+All clergy new to the Diocese will be invited to attend an orientation session at Camp Allen immediately prior to the annual Clergy Conference.
 This orientation is required and will be further scheduled by the Bishop on a periodic basis.